FIWARE/tutorials.NGSI-LD/docs/entity-relationships.md

     {
         "@context": "http://context-provider:3000/data-models/ngsi-context.jsonld",
         "id": "urn:ngsi-ld:TemperatureSensor:001",
-        "type": "TemperatureSensor",
+        "type": "TemperatureSensor"
     },
     {
         "@context": "http://context-provider:3000/data-models/ngsi-context.jsonld",
         "id": "urn:ngsi-ld:FillingLevelSensor:001",
-        "type": "FillingLevelSensor",
+        "type": "FillingLevelSensor"
     }
 ]
 ```

 In plain English, this can be interpreted as _"There are two devices in `urn:ngsi-ld:Building:farm001`"_.
-The request can
+The request
-be altered use the `count=true` to return the number of entities which fulfill the criteria.
+can be altered use the `count=true` to return the number of entities which fulfill the criteria.

 #### 8 Request: